emdros/emdros/README-Emdros-on-iOS.txt

   on-the-device database footprints, if you license the BPT engine and use it as your backend.
 Contact the author of Emdros, Ulrik Sandborg-Petersen, for more details if you are interested in hearing more about the BPT engine.
+See the AUTHORS file for how to contact Dr. Sandborg-Petersen.

 General procedure